Menu

 Referring to one evening at the Columbus Ohio Temple open house, Neil C. Farr, second counselor in the temple presidency, said, "We had some young women cleaning the celestial room after tours that day.
 Gradually, all the young women left except one.
 When she came out, tears were streaming down her cheeks.
 She simply said, 'I can't wait to attend the temple.'"

 The Columbus temple was dedicated from Sept.
 4 to Sept.
 5, 1999, by President Gordon B. Hinckley.
-It was the second temple dedicated in Ohio — following the Kirtland Temple, now owned by the Community of Christ — and the first Ohio temple still in operation by the Church of Jesus Christ.
+It was the second temple dedicated in Ohio — following the Kirtland Temple, later owned by the Community of Christ and then purchased by the Church of Jesus Christ in 2024 — and the first Ohio temple still in operation by the Church.

 Approximately 11,000 members from the 10 stakes in the temple district attended the six dedicatory sessions.
 The ceremony was broadcast throughout rooms in the temple, the adjacent stake center and a meetinghouse in nearby Dublin, Ohio.